Welcome to our Coleman Montana 8 Person Tent review!

 Is the Coleman Montana Tent Waterproof?

-The Coleman Montana tent is decently waterproof, but customers had some leaks in heavy rain.
-They solved it with waterproofing spray.
+The Coleman Montana tent is decently waterproof thanks to the Coleman Weathertec system.
+But some people have had a few leaks in heavy rain.
+These are solved with waterproofing spray.

 We’ve admitted it’s not the most waterproof tent in the world, but the awning will help keep you dry inside the tent.
 It’s part of the rainfly and sits above the hinged door.